Writing in French

 To type accents and other French characters, hold the option key while typing the key(s) in the third column, then release everything and press the key in the last column (if any).
 For example, to type é, hold option key while typing e, then release both and type e again.

 |Hold option key and||Then type|

 |Circonflexe||â, ê, î, ô, û||i||a, e, i, o, u|

 |Euro symbol||€||shift and 2|

-To type accents on capital letters, add shift to the "hold" step.
-For example, to type É, hold shift key, option key, and e, then e.
+To type accents on capital letters, add shift to the final step.
+For example, to type É, hold option key and e, then shift key and e.

 KeyCaps is available on OS9 and below.
 It’s similar to the option key method, except that when you hold the option key, a little keyboard appears with the accents so that you can click them.

 How to enable KeyCaps